Mark-Pearson1/ActivityClientWebApi/README.md

 DELETE /ActivityItem application/json: int[]
   Deletes stored activity item(s) for keys in provided list.

-## Decisions, Omissions and Ideas for continued development.
+## Decisions, Omissions and Ideas for continued development
 - Based on information given I assumed that "key" in the JSON provided by the BoredAPI is a unique identifier.
 ### Idea(s) for future Development
 - Add update functionality.